-Considerations for Designing and Running an Application in the Cloud
+Considerations for Designing and Running an App in the Cloud

-Applications written in supported application frameworks often run unmodified on Cloud Foundry, if the application design follows a few simple guidelines.
-Following these guidelines makes an application cloud-friendly, and facilitates deployment to Cloud Foundry and other cloud platforms.
+Apps written in supported frameworks often run unmodified on PWS if the app design follows a few simple guidelines.
+Following these guidelines facilitates app deployment to PWS and other cloud platforms.

-The following guidelines represent best practices for developing modern applications for cloud platforms.
+The following guidelines represent best practices for developing modern apps for cloud platforms.
 For more detailed reading about good app design for the cloud, see The Twelve-Factor App.

-Applications running on Cloud Foundry should not write files to the local file system for the following reasons:
+Apps running on PWS should not write files to the local file system for the following reasons:

 Local file system storage is short-lived.
-When an application instance crashes or stops, the resources assigned to that instance are reclaimed by the platform including any local disk changes made since the app started.
-When the instance is restarted, the application will start with a new disk image.
-Although your application can write local files while it is running, the files will disappear after the application restarts.
+When an app instance crashes or stops, the resources assigned to that instance are reclaimed by the platform, including any local disk changes made since the app started.
+When the instance is restarted, the app starts with a new disk image.
+Although your app can write local files while it is running, the files disappear after the app restarts.

-Instances of the same application do not share a local file system.
-Each application instance runs in its own isolated container.
-Thus a file written by one instance is not visible to other instances of the same application.
+Instances of the same app do not share a local file system.
+Each app instance runs in its own isolated container.
+Therefore, a file written by one instance is not visible to other instances of the same app.
 If the files are temporary, this should not be a problem.
-However, if your application needs the data in the files to persist across application restarts, or the data needs to be shared across all running instances of the application, the local file system should not be used.
-We recommend using a shared data service like a database or blobstore for this purpose.
+However, if your app needs the data in the files to persist across app restarts, or the data needs to be shared across all running instances of the app, the local file system should not be used.
+VMware recommends using a shared data service like a database or blobstore for this purpose.

-For example, instead of using the local file system, you can use a Cloud Foundry service such as the MongoDB document database or a relational database like MySQL or Postgres.
+For example, instead of using the local file system, you can use a PWS service such as the MongoDB document database or a relational database like MySQL or PostgreSQL.
 Another option is to use cloud storage providers such as Amazon S3, Google Cloud Storage, Dropbox, or Box.
-If your application needs to communicate across different instances of itself, consider a cache like Redis or a messaging-based architecture with RabbitMQ.
+If your app needs to communicate across different instances of itself, consider a cache like Redis or a messaging-based architecture with RabbitMQ.

-In an environment with shared domains, cookies might be accessible across applications.
+In an environment with shared domains, cookies might be accessible across apps.

 Applications deployed to Cloud Foundry share the domain